 Even better: the AUC file is self-correcting.

-• (different questions related to performance, sizing and scaling, recommended or upper limit of users per AOS)
+questions related to performance, sizing and scaling, recommended or upper

 The answer to all these questions is: 'it depends'.
 It is nearly impossible to give indications without knowing what the system will be doing.
 Will there be only 10 order entry clercks and an financial accountant working on Ax.
 Or is it a system continuously processing transactions from hundreds of POS's?
 How about batch activity?
 Which modules and config keys are active?
 How is the system parameterized?

-benchmark white papers, but again for a very particular (and documented) workload, parameter-setup, … .
+All of this (and much more) has a direct impact on performance, sizing and scaling.
+So MS does produce benchmark white papers, but again for a very particular (and documented) workload, parameter-setup, … .
 I see this MS benchmark more like a demonstration of what the system in that specific setup and configuration can haldle.
 But each and every Ax implementation is unique and has to be treated as such.

 As 'defaults' for an AOS server, the numbers 16 Gb of RAM and 8 CPU cores were mentioned a few times throughout the last 3 days.
 But that is no more than a rough guideline, just to have a starting point.
 From there on, all aspects of an implementation need to be considered.

 During the discussion on performance, based on experience the experts mentioned performance issues are most of the time assumed to be related to memory or CPU power.
 While in reality the problem is most of the time traced back to the process itself: the logic being executed can very often be optimized.
-Sometimes small changes with little to no risk can boost performance.
+Sometimes small changes with little to no risk can boost performance. - Does the

-• Does the connectioncontext impact performance?
+connectioncontext impact performance?

 The connectioncontext option did not seem to be widely known, therefor you can find the info here and basically glues the Ax session ID to the SQL server SPID.
 This facilitates troubleshooting when issues on SQL server with a specific SPID allows you to map that to a Ax session ID and thus probably a user or batch task.
 Anyway, the question was if this option impacts performance.
 In the tests MS performed there was a zero performance impact.
-Nevertheless someone in the audience mentioned there might be an issue when using ODBC connections from Ax to external systems while the connectioncontext option is active.
+Nevertheless someone in the audience mentioned there might be an issue when using ODBC connections from Ax to external systems while the connectioncontext option is active. - (various

 First of all: IDMF is not a solution to performance issues.